There are many ways you can give to Kerith Community Church.

 However you choose to give, as long as you are a UK taxpayer, Gift Aid enables you to boost the value of your donations by 25p for every £1 given.
 That means a £10 donation becomes £12.50, or a £100 donation becomes £125 and so on - at no additional cost to you.
 What a brilliant scheme!

-If you haven’t already set this up, and you’d like to maximise your giving this way, please complete a Gift Aid Declaration form.
+If you haven’t already set this up, and you’d like to maximise your giving this way, please contact our Finance Manager using the adjacent form to request a Gift Aid Declaration.
 Alternatively the giving envelopes also have the Declaration included - these are available at Reception and on the chairs on Sunday meetings.
 You only need to do this once and as long as we know your gifts in future are from you, we will automatically request the Gift Aid on your behalf.

 For higher rate taxpayers, you are also entitled to claim additional tax relief on your donations.